Mnemonic Techniques - the Roman Room - Method of Loci (MoL)

 Put “taxonomy” into the route itself (hierarchy cue)

-For each family palace or appartment-block of rooms, make the route structured like:
+For each family room or appartment-block (palace) of several rooms, make the route structured like:

 Room 2 = similar-looking cluster #1